Thursday, July 31, 2025

 Happy Birthday, Alex!

-Our Wilderness Center accommodations were fairly spartan, but they were comfortable and not too hot or cold (we had the windows open at night), though you could hear the sound of sheep (which were numerous and spread out throughout the area).
-There was a common room filled with ancient knick-knacks, like an old broken piano and old posters (reminding us of the way things were).
+Our Wilderness Center accommodations, in Egilstaðir, were fairly Spartan but comfortable, not too hot or cold (we had the windows open at night).
+However, you could hear the sound of sheep (numerous and spread out throughout the area).
+There was a common room filled with ancient knick-knacks, such as an old, broken piano and faded posters (reminding us of the way things used to be).

 After taking a shower and getting dressed, we swung by the nearby dining hall, where a breakfast buffet was prepared for us.
 The breakfast buffet offered a limited variety, so I chose boiled eggs, pancakes, and coffee.
-Usually, I prefer eating plain Skyr with granola or scrambled eggs, but these were not available.
+Usually, I prefer eating plain Skyr with granola or scrambled eggs, but neither was available.

-At 08:00, we loaded the mini-bus with our luggage and started our long drive to Akureyri (with many stops planned in between).
+At 08:00, we loaded the minibus with our luggage and started our long drive to Akureyri (with many planned stops along the way).

 We drove by the Fljótsdalur Waterfall (I would have liked to have stopped to take a photo, but we were in a hurry).
 We continued the drive past the large Hydro Power station (where electricity is generated for heavy industry).